-The Sir John Hanson Young Talent Scholarship is designed to support young talented athletes striving to compete at the 2022 Birmingham Commonwealth Games to achieve their sporting goals.
+The Sir John Hanson Young Talent Scholarship is designed to support young talented athletes striving to compete at the 2026 Victoria Commonwealth Games to achieve their sporting goals.

-The £50,000 award, made possible by a private donation, will provide financial support for five young athletes on their journey to the Birmingham 2022 Commonwealth Games and beyond.
+Following the success of Hanson Scholarship Fund in the Birmingham 2022 cycle, we are excited to be able to relaunch the programme.
+The £60,000 award, made possible by a private donation, will provide financial support for five young athletes on their journey to the Commonwealth Games and beyond.

 The scholarship has been designed to support the next generation of English talent as they embark on a challenging journey, assisting them in fulfilling their potential on the international stage.

-Ahead of Birmingham 2022, the Sir John Hanson Young Talent Scholarship offers young athletes with an opportunity over the next three years to progress through to the Team England selections, boosting their chances to compete on home soil in 2022.
+Ahead of the Commonwealth Games, the Sir John Hanson Young Talent Scholarship offers young athletes with an opportunity over the next three years to progress through to the Team England selections, boosting their chances of competing in Victoria in 2026.

 Sir John Hanson was a senior British diplomat, senior executive, historian, and academic.
 Hanson was the Director-General of the British Council between 1992–1998 where he led a major reform programme for management change throughout the British Council, a British organisation specialising in international cultural and educational opportunities.

-Distributed over the next three years, each bursary can be utilised in the best way deemed possible by the athlete, however it is anticipated that the grant will contribute towards travel to training camps and competitions, coaching and training support services, kit and equipment.
+Distributed over the next three years, each bursary can be utilised in the best way deemed possible by the athlete, however it is anticipated the grant will contribute towards travel to training camps and competition, coaching and training support services, kit and equipment.

 Following confirmation of the scholarship, Team England will work closely with the athlete and relevant National Governing Body of sport throughout the duration of the grant agreement to ensure that the individual continues to meet the grant eligibility criteria.